 If you’re the type of person that jumps at the chance of travelling, a bank holiday is the perfect time to squeeze in a quick city break or a trip to somewhere new.
-With Go Roam available in a huge 71 destinations, the world really is your oyster.
+With Go Roam available in over 70 destinations, the world really is your oyster.
 You just need to decide where you’d like to go.

 Or, if the thought of trying to find the best exchange rate and the stress of trying to remember where you put your passport is already making your palms sweat a little, then a staycation might just be for you.